 Her debut novel, Bones of the Moth, is a literary meditation on silence, survival, and the invisible legacies passed down through blood and bone.

-In the waning days of World War II, as Germany’s cities smolder and loyalties fracture, one family’s legacy is on the verge of exposure.
-Bones of the Moth is a historical novel that traces three generations of the Vogel family through secrets, betrayals, and a reckoning that begins when a little girl witnesses the truth behind her grandmother’s death.
+In the waning days of World War II, as Germany collapses and loyalties fracture, one powerful family’s legacy is on the verge of exposure.

-Bones of the Moth will appeal to readers of Anthony Doerr’s All the Light We Cannot See and Chris Bohjalian’s The Light in the Ruins—readers who value intimate human drama set against sweeping historical consequence.
-The novel explores postwar identity, moral cowardice, and how violence echoes through generations.
+The novel will appeal to readers of Anthony Doerr’s All the Light We Cannot See and Chris Bohjalian’s The Light in the Ruins—readers drawn to intimate human drama set against sweeping historical consequence.